The matching polytope has exponential extension complexity: Inapproximability of the matching polytope

 \subsection{Acknowledgements}

 The author is grateful to Fritz Eisenbrand, Michel X. Goemans, Jochen K{\"o}nemann and Laura Sanit{\`a} for helpful discussions and to Sam Fiorini for reading and commenting on a preliminary draft.
+Moreover, the author wants to thank the anonymous reviewers of both the conference and the journal version for their numerous helpful suggestions and comments.